hwakabh/nemosphia/README.md

 - Install required Python libraries
   - `pip install -r requirements.txt`
-    - Case if your environment use `virtualenv`, start to create virtual environments for this function at first.
+    - In case your environment uses `virtualenv`, start by creating virtual environments for this function first
-    - Note that Python `slackbot` libraries would be installed for your environments, which mush be required to run this programs.
+    - Note that Python `slackbot` libraries will be installed for your environment, which are required to run this program.

 - Set your environmental variables
   - `export API_TOKEN="YOUR_SLACK_API_TOKEN"`